 “The study challenges the traditional assumption that negative marital quality is always detrimental to health,” says lead investigator Hui Liu, an associate professor of sociology at MSU.
 “It also encourages family scholars to distinguish different sources and types of marital quality.
 Sometimes, nagging is caring.”

-Researchers from the University of Michigan have also determined that having an optimistic spouse predicted fewer chronic illnesses and better mobility over time.
+Researchers from the University of Michigan have also

 “A growing body of research shows that the people in our social networks can have a profound influence on our health and well-being,” says lead study author Eric Kim, a doctoral student in the University of Michigan’s Department of Psychology.
 “This is the first study to show that someone else’s optimism could be impacting your own health.”